 Live Streaming, Data, Statistics & News

-Buying your own data feeds and licenses from the likes of OPTA is extremely expensive, one of the biggest benefits of using a platform is they can provide these statistics to the brand much cheaper through a super-license.
-This means new brands can provide in depth results, statics, fixture and sometimes news information where they otherwise would not be able to, making the site more attractive and more useful to the punter.
+This means new brands can provide in depth results, statics, fixture info and sometimes news feeds where they otherwise would not be able to, making the site more useful and appealing to the punter.

-Live streaming can be very expensive, licensing costs vary by sport but if you want to stream to an audience independently you need serious cash to get going.
-Platforms can allow you to pick and choose live streaming or even just live animations, often at a fraction of the cost.
-This means newer brands can compete with richer more established streaming sites making them more competitive.
-It also allows them to pick sports to stream that may be rare elsewhere, allowing them to focus on a specific niche to give them an edge.
-For example, a new betting company is unlikely to compete with the likes of William Hill on football or tennis streaming but they may be able to on handball or badminton.
+It also allows them to pick sports to stream that may be rare elsewhere, allowing the brand to focus on a specific niche to give them an edge.
+For example, a new betting company is unlikely to compete with the likes of Ladbrokes on football or tennis streaming, but they may be able to on handball or badminton.

 Licenses